headzoo/polymer-bundle/Resources/doc/index.rst

 .. important::
 	This bundle is no where near production ready.
 Use at your own risk.

-The purpose of this bundle is making it easier to use and build Polymer web components within a Symfony project.
-Polyphonic handles the problems that come up when trying to build and use web components within Twig templates.
+Creating and using custom Polymer elements within a Twig environment can be difficult and error prone, because both Polymer and Twig use the same ``{{double mustache}}`` syntax for variables and expressions.

 Quick Start
 -----------